-There was a period of a few weeks when she would pace endlessly, and nothing I did helped her settle.
-She would go in her bed for a few minutes, then get up and wander, have a drink, pee and repeat.
+There was a period of a few weeks when she paced endlessly, and nothing I did helped her settle.
+She would go on her bed for a few minutes, get up and wander, have a drink, pee and repeat.
 I covered my entire floor with pee pads because she seemed to forget she was a perfectly house trained little pup!!
 I remember one evening she paced for 4 hours, I was stressed beyond belief and when I could no longer cope I closed the door and went to bed.
 Not something I would ordinarily do, but I needed a break.
 Thankfully she eventually fell asleep.